 Under the Baker Hughes Company 2021 Long-Term Incentive Plan (the "2021 LTIP"), as well as under the Baker Hughes Company 2017 Long-Term Incentive Plan (the "2017 LTIP") under which no further awards are being made, there is no prescribed treatment for outstanding equity awards nor for the special cash-based Transformation Awards granted in 2021, though the Human Capital and Compensation Committee has discretion to take actions it deems necessary.
 The equity award agreements and Transformation Award agreements provide that, in the event of a change in control and involuntary termination during the 24-month period (or, in some cases, during the 12-month period) following a change in control, restrictions on all RSUs will immediately lapse, and any unvested options will become immediately vested and exercisable.
-On a termination within 24 months (or, in some cases, 12 months) following a change in control, the services restrictions on all PSUs and Transformation Awards will immediately lapse and the satisfaction of performance conditions will be fixed at target.
+On a termination Awards will immediately lapse and the satisfaction of performance conditions will be fixed at target.